apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 Connecting to HugeGraphServer (http://127.0.0.1:8080/graphs)....OK
 ```

-the prompted url is the same as the restserver.url configured in rest-server.properties
+The prompted url is the same as the restserver.url configured in rest-server.properties

 #### 5.2 RocksDB

 > RocksDB is an embedded database that does not require manual installation and deployment.
 GCC version >= 4.3.0 (GLIBCXX_3.4.10) is required.
 If not, GCC needs to be upgraded in advance

-update hugegraph.properties
+Update hugegraph.properties

 ```properties
 backend=rocksdb